dividohq/mars-rover-chg/README.md

 Each rover will be finished sequentially, which means that the second rover won’t start to move until the first one has finished moving.

+### Output
-OUTPUT The output for each rover should be its final co-ordinates and heading.
+The output for each rover should be its final co-ordinates and heading.

+We expect your program to output a position per line

 ### Example Input:
 5 5